Skip to content

 3. Performance is slow

 • Check if large files or build artifacts are being scanned.
-Use --exclude-folder.
+Use --exclude-folders.

 • Clone detection is slower than standard analysis.